Communication Professional Placement

 3. contact details of the workplace supervisor at the host organisation;

-4. a "Program of Activity Agreement" signed by the student, workplace supervisor and the Course Coordinator.
+4. A Placement Agreement Form completed by the student, workplace supervisor and approved by the Course Coordinator.

 During the semester students will attend a short lecture series to cover course requirements, assessment processes and workplace issues.
 At the completion of the professional placement, students will present a log of work undertaken, reflections on the placement and write an essay on their placement which analyses the modes of communication and discourses within the host organisation.
 The student's placement supervisor will also supply a report on the student's performance.